Why you should visit Australia in spite of all the things that could kill you.

 When most Americans think of Australia, they think of Crocodile Dundee or Outback Steakhouse, but those gross mischaracterizations are an affront to the millions of ex-convicts and murderous reprobates who’ve helped make Australia one of today’s finest shark-infested democracies in the world.

+Frankly, I was thrilled to learn that Australia’s temperate climate is paired by a temperate political attitude, too.
 Visiting Australia is like landing in a parallel America—a better America—where there’s effective mass transit, universal healthcare, sensible gun control, and a healthy distrust of organized religion.
-Frankly, I kept expecting to see Rod Serling smoking a cigarette as he stepped out of a darkened doorway except that Australia also has the world’s toughest anti-smoking laws.
+Frankly, I kept expecting to see the Twilight Zone’s Rod Serling around every corner smoking a cigarette except that Australia also has the world’s toughest anti-smoking laws.

-As I watched my own beloved country slowly devolve into an unregulated, capitalist theocracy of racist robber barons and sub-minimum wage slaves, I’d always assumed that’d I’d one day have to move to Canada—a less than ideal situation since I despise the freezing cold almost as much as I hate power-mad fascists and human exploitation.
+As I watch my own beloved country slowly devolve into an unregulated, capitalist theocracy of racist robber barons and sub-minimum wage slaves, I’d always assumed that I’d one day have to move to Canada, a less than ideal situation since I despise the freezing cold almost as much as I hate power-mad fascists and human exploitation.

 Australia is my new fallback country (Sorry, Canada and Costa Rico).

 People here are even nicer than Canadians, probably because of the warmer weather.
-I was thrilled to learn that Australia’s temperate climate is paired by a temperate political attitude, too.
 They also seem more tolerant of other cultures and a lot less afraid—of people at least—than Americans.